-Vacations tend to cause a momentary bout of amnesia in most us.
-Gym routines and careful meal planning take a backseat to continental breakfast buffets and over-flowing ice cream sundaes.
+Vacations tend to cause our schedules and routines to fall by the wayside.
+Gym routines and careful meal planning take a backseat to continental breakfast buffets and overflowing ice cream sundaes.

 A vacation is a chance to get away and unwind.
 That doesn’t excuse pulling away from healthy habits, or establishing new bad ones.

 Whether you’re going solo or planning a family vacation, develop strategies to overcome fast-food chain temptations and other unhealthy roadblocks.

 Start your trip off right by packing a cooler filled with healthy snacks, including:

 - apples and pears

 Considering that most highway signs point you in the direction of the next fast-food restaurant, it can be a challenge to eat healthy on the road.
 If you’re out of snacks and don’t see a healthy option in sight, keep these tips in mind at the counter.